-2.36 The Core Strategy (Publication Report) represents what Pendle Council considers to be the final version of the document.
-A formal six week public consultation must be held to allow all interested parties to comment on the 'soundness' of the document.
-(17)
+2.37 The revised version of the Core Strategy (Publication Report) will represent what Pendle Council considers to be the final version of the document.
+A formal six week public consultation must be held to allow all interested parties to comment on the 'soundness' of the document(18).